zerolinux5/mlrose-ky/docs/docs/tutorial1.md

        return fitness_cnt

 # Initialize custom fitness function object
-fitness_cust = mlrose.CustomFitness(queens_max)
+fitness_cust = mlrose-ky.CustomFitness(queens_max)
 ```

 ### Define an Optimization Problem Object

 Once we have created a fitness function object, we can use it as an input into an optimization problem object.
-In mlrose, optimization problem objects are used to contain all of the important information about the optimization problem we are trying to solve. mlrose provides classes for defining three types of optimization problem objects:
+In mlrose-ky, optimization problem objects are used to contain all of the important information about the optimization problem we are trying to solve. mlrose-ky provides classes for defining three types of optimization problem objects:

 * `DiscreteOpt()`: This is used to describe discrete-state optimization problems.
 A discrete-state optimization problem is one where each element of the state vector can only take on a discrete set of values.
-In mlrose, these values are assumed to be integers in the range 0 to (max_val - 1), where max_val is defined at initialization.
+In mlrose-ky, these values are assumed to be integers in the range 0 to (max_val - 1), where max_val is defined at initialization.
 * `ContinuousOpt()`: This is used to describe continuous-state optimization problems.
 Continuous-state optimization problems are similar to discrete-state optimization problems, except that each value in the state vector can take any value in the continuous range between min_val and max_val, as specified at initialization.
 * `TSPOpt()`: This is used to describe travelling salesperson (or tour) optimization problems.
 Travelling salesperson optimization problems differ from the previous two problem types in that, we know the elements of the optimal state vector are the integers 0 to (n - 1), where n is the length of the state vector, and our goal is to find the optimal ordering of those integers.
 We provide a worked example of this problem type [here](tutorial2), so will not discuss it further for now.